Marie Thoma

 Areas of Interest

-Dr. Thoma is a reproductive and perinatal epidemiologist/population health scientist focusing on the measurement, influences, and impact of maternal and infant health, birth spacing, and infertility at the population level.
+Dr. Thoma is a reproductive and perinatal epidemiologist/population health scientist focusing on the measurement, influences, and impact of maternal and infant health, and reproductive health, including infertility, at the population level.
 Her robust research program aims to optimize outcomes, enhance data and methods, and translate research into evidence-based policies and programs underpinning these areas.
 Through her research she strives to create a world where individuals of all backgrounds can freely pursue their reproductive goals and access services safely and equitably.

-Dr. Thoma’s research has been published in the Lancet Global Health, American Journal of Public Health, Human Reproduction, Fertility and Sterility, and American Journal of Preventive Medicine and highlighted in several media outlets, including ProPublica/NPR’s Lost Mothers, USA Today, Reuters, and Global Health Now.
+Dr. Thoma’s research has been published in JAMA, Obstetrics and Gynecology, American Journal of Public Health, Human Reproduction, Fertility and Sterility, and American Journal of Preventive Medicine and highlighted in several media outlets, including the New York Times, News&Observer, Health Journalism, USA Today, and Global Health Now.
+Her interview with Population Reference Bureau underscores the "time is now" for addressing our maternal health crisis.

 Johns Hopkins Bloomberg School of Public Health